 The Cline Library offers a number of spaces that help the NAU community learn, design, create, and share their academic and personal projects.
-The MakerLab provides tools, equipment, and services for the creation of microelectronics, 3D models, and other maker projects.
-The Studios includes a high-end computing lab with advanced engineering and multimedia production software, as well as a set of seven creation studios that support photography, graphic design, audio and video production, and the development of extended reality experiences.
+The MakerLab provides tools, equipment, and services for the creation of microelectronics, 3D models, and other projects.
+The Studios includes a computing lab with advanced software, as well as seven creation studios that support photography, graphic design, audio and video production, laser cutting, and extended reality experiences.
 Need help?
 View our training guide.

 Rules & Regulations Accordion Closed

-Library equipment, including 3D printers, recording equipment, virtual reality headsets, and other items, may only be used for lawful purposes.
+All library equipment – including 3D printers, recording tools, virtual reality headsets, and other items – may only be used for lawful purposes.
 No one is permitted to create material or engage in conduct that is:

 - Prohibited by local, state, or federal law.